 Then, as a general rule of thumb, configure your marketing automation software to send a second email a day or two after, and then a third around 3 days from the moment that your ‘could be ‘ customer first left you hanging.

-So, the timing and frequency of these sends will ensure that these potential customers remember that they’ve got unfinished business with you, but how do you now make them care?
+The timing and frequency of these sends will ensure that these potential customers remember that they’ve got unfinished business with you, but how do you now make them care?

 This comes down to the content that you choose to put in these triggered messages.
 Remember that a customer is shopping around for best deal, so give it to them!
 Show why you’re the best retailer to buy from, highlight any offers, USP’s or running discounts that might just tip them over the fence.